loomchild/bountyfunding/README.md

 Introduction
 ------------
 Gang is a bounty platform designed specifically for Free / Open-Source Software.
 It allows users to collectively sponsor most wanted features / bugfixes, and gives developers another source of income or maybe even a business model.
-Currently Gang only intehrates with Trac, support for other issue tracking systems will be developed soon.
+Currently Gang only integrates with Trac, support for other issue tracking systems will be developed soon.

 Requirements
 ------------